 A Light Rigid licence allows the holder to drive a rigid vehicle with 2 axles and a GVM up to 8 tonnes - including a truck, or a bus that seats more than 12 adults including the driver.
 It also allows the holder to tow a trailer of no more than 9 tonnes GVM.

 Our fee is $1000 for training and assessment in our vehicle conducted in one day.
-Any additional hours required to complete this class of licence above and beyond the allocated day will be charged at a rate of $80 per hour.
+If a student requires additional time to complete this class of licence above and beyond the allocated day, then an additional day is charged at $640.
 Please contact us for details on our fee structure when using your own vehicle.

-Before training and assessment for a Licence Rigid Truck/Bus licence can be undertaken an applicant must:
+Before training and assessment for a Light Rigid Truck/Bus licence can be undertaken an applicant must:

 In the course students will benefit from one on one training with our instructors to gain the knowledge and skills necessary to safely drive a Light Rigid Truck/Bus.